DevOpsWithDimas/old.devopswithdimas.github.io/_posts/docker/06-build-images/2021-06-15-07g-dockerfile-exec.markdown

 Some psql features might not work.
 Type "help" for help.
 postgres=# \q

-## will call psql
-➜ 07-dockerfile  docker run -it `
->> --network postgres_net `
->> --rm dimmaryanto93/centos:0.8
-psql: could not connect to server: No such file or directory
-        Is the server running locally and accepting connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432"?

 ## can't call bash
 ➜ 07-dockerfile ✗  docker run -it `